loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 ## The Fine Structure Constant from Pure Structure

 Having established the three fundamental collapse constants (c*, ħ*, G*), we now derive the fine structure constant α from the spectral properties of the φ-trace path network.
-This chapter provides the exact structural derivation of α = 1/137.035999084, demonstrating that this famous constant emerges inevitably from observer-rank coupling in the collapse framework.
+This chapter provides the exact structural derivation of α = 1/137.035999084, demonstrating that this famous constant emerges inevitably from the internal dynamics of the collapse framework—without any free parameters.

-**Central Thesis**: The fine structure constant α arises as the weighted spectral average of ζ-weights over rank-6 and rank-7 φ-trace paths, with the 2π normalization factor emerging from 4D spacetime topology.
+**Central Thesis**: The fine structure constant α arises as the weighted spectral average of paths at rank-6 (electromagnetic coupling) and rank-7 (observer measurement), with all components determined by geometry, dynamics, and quantum interference.

-## 5.1 Observer-System Coupling Expectation
+## 5.1 Observer-System Coupling from First Principles

 **Definition 5.1** (Observer-System Coupling): The electromagnetic coupling between observer O and system Ψ in the collapse framework is given by: